 The Model Fund Portfolio’s 2.8% loss in December compares to a 1.6% decrease for the Vanguard 500 Index fund.
 Since its inception in June of 2003, the Model Fund Portfolio has a compound annual average return of 8.1%, just behind the 8.2% return of the Vanguard 500 Index fund over the same time period.

 There are no changes to the Model Shadow Stock Portfolio this month.
 The portfolio underwent its quarterly review at the end of November and we discussed the changes last month.

 Thirty-six stocks passed the screen at the end of December.
 Eight of stocks in the actual portfolio qualified for purchase at the end of December, up from seven at the end of November: CSS Industries (CSS), Key Tronic Corp.
 (KTCC), Rocky Brands (RCKY), Salem Media Group (SALM), Seneca Foods Corp.
 (SENEA), SigmaTron International (SGMA), Townsquare Media (TSQ) and Willis Lease Finance Corp.
 (WLFC).
 Qualified stocks are companies held within the Model Shadow Stock Portfolio that currently meet the initial purchase rules.
 (They are designated as “qualified” in the notes column of the Model Shadow Stock Portfolio table.)

-The next quarterly review of the Shadow Stock portfolio will take place in December.
+The next quarterly review of the Shadow Stock portfolio will take place in March 2016.

 Click here to see the current purchase and sell rules.
 The size and value rules are subject to revision depending on prevailing market conditions.